"""Prompt helper system prompt builder."""

 )

-return f"""{existing_block}{draft_block}{pm_intro}
+return f"""{existing_block}{draft_block}{idea_block}{pm_intro}

-- What goals should this achieve?
+- What goals this should achieve

-- How will success be measured?
+- How success will be measured

-- What behavior or functionality is expected?
+- What behavior or functionality is expected

 **Important guidelines:**